×

 ViaHero

 Can you travel to Cuba with an American passport?
 Yes!
-But there are some things Americans should know.
+But there are some things Americans need to prepare for in advance to ensure a smooth and enjoyable trip.

 We put together this guide to help make travel to Cuba easy.
-Below, check out our eight easy steps for Americans traveling to Cuba.
+Below, check out our nine easy steps for Americans traveling to Cuba.

 Or, better yet, message a local Cuban travel planner who can answer your questions and help you design your perfect trip.